NERSC/timemory/docs/getting_started/integrating.md

 template <typename... _Args> void timemory_init(_Args...) {}
 void                              timemory_finalize() {}

-/// this provides "functionality" for *_INSTANCE macros
+/// this provides "functionality" for *_HANDLE macros
 /// and can be omitted if these macros are not utilized struct dummy
 {